-Being an agent, however, isn’t for everyone.
+Being an associate, however, isn’t for everyone.
 In most situations, real estate agents are much more like small business owners than employees, and must be prepared to take on that level of responsibility for their success.
 They should have strong interpersonal skills and a customer service mindset.
 They should have an ability to multi-task, prioritize, and take initiative and be a moderately tech-savvy person who wants to use technology to engage customers.
-Successful agents have a strong work ethic and great accountability, as well as the ability to interact positively with a wide range of other personalities.
+Successful associates have a strong work ethic and great accountability, as well as the ability to interact positively with a wide range of other personalities.

-Once you’re on board with an office, the majority of your time will be spent setting up your business systems and marketing, along with completing certain new agent training programs.
-The rest of your time will be devoted to the hardest part of being an agent: finding customers.
+Once you’re on board with an office, the majority of your time will be spent setting up your business systems and marketing, along with completing certain new associate training programs.
+The rest of your time will be devoted to the hardest part of being an associate: finding customers.
 When you do get a listing or a buyer, you’ll work to meet their needs and successfully close the transaction, then repeat for your next customer.

 Though there isn’t anything to prevent someone from practicing real estate in their spare time or as a supplemental source of income, the best way to build a successful career in the profession is to devote a full-time effort to it from day one.